 Corazon de Cuba(Credit: Barbara Alper)

-Corazon de Cuba, Long Beach: Weekends, this bi-level Cuban spot throbs: live music, a lively crowd.
-And the vibrant cuisine of Cuban-born chef Oscar Juarez, who turns out, among other dishes, flaky empanadas, a bright salpicon, or seafood salad, sizzling marinated roast chicken (pictured) and moist lechon asado, or roasted pork.
-Finish with singularly good rice pudding empanadas.
+Corazon de Cuba, Long Beach: Vibrancy defines this pulsating, bi-level Cuban spot, where live music fills the place on weekends.
+From Cuban-born chef Oscar Juarez come such picks as smoky ham croquettes, crunchy-creamy shrimp fritters, a bright salpicon (seafood salad), sizzling marinated roast chicken (pictured) and moist lechon asado, or roasted pork.
+Finish with the restaurant's signature rice pudding empanadas.

 La Fondita(Credit: Newsday / Thomas A. Ferrara)

 La Fondita, Amagansett: The Hamptons' unofficial capital of Mexican food, La Fondita is a modest, exceedingly casual operation, full of good feeling and tasty fare.
 The recommendations include chiles rellenos stuffed with cheese, chipotle-chicken tacos, chicken enchiladas with salsa verde, flautas with shredded beef, a Baja-style fish taco made with fried cod, and nachos supremo, with cheese, refried beans, cheese, pico de gallo and your choice of meat.
 Carnitas, or roasted pork, is especially good.
 Likewise, the spicy, crumbled chorizo sausage.
 (Pictured: shrimp tacos.)